 The build quality of locking lug nuts you decide to use is crucial because they must be able to withstand severe punishment.
-Most criminals will hammer a socket onto locking lug nut to remove it or even try to saw it down the middle as a more direct approach.
+Most criminals attempt to hammer a socket onto locking lug nut to remove it or even try to saw it down the middle as a more direct approach.

 Many premium examples come with intuitive features that make the criminals task of removing the lug nuts even harder.
-These include rotating outer sleeves, unique locking patterns and much more.
+These include rotating outer sleeves, unique locking patterns, infinite number of keys and much more.

 1. Gorilla Guard Locking Lug Nuts

-Gorilla Guard are a popular brand within the locking lug nut industry with a wide variety of locks available.
-The 61631 model in particular is completely unique with an external security pattern, which is impossible to remove without the matching key that comes with it.
+Gorilla Guard are a popular brand within the locking lug nut industry and offer a wide variety of locks.
+The 61631 model in particular is completely unique with an external security pattern, which is impossible to remove without the matching key that it comes with.

 Other features of the Gorilla Guard Locking Lug Nuts include: